konekoya/weather-forecaster/README.md

 # Weather forecaster

-A simple app that fetches weather data from [Taiwan Center Weather Bureau](https://www.cwb.gov.tw/V8/C/) and send the weather forecast to a [LINE](https://notify-bot.line.me/en/) chat via [IFFF](https://ifttt.com/explore).
+A simple app that fetches weather data from [Taiwan Center Weather Bureau](https://www.cwb.gov.tw/V8/C/) and send the weather forecast to a [LINE](https://notify-bot.line.me/en/) chat via [Pipedream](https://pipedream.com/).
 The project is currently run on a [scheduled cron](https://github.com/konekoya/weather-forecaster/actions) by GitHub Actions

 ### Usage

-1. Copy and rename the `example.env` to `.env` and then replace the keys inside it with your own.
+1. Copy and rename the `example.env` to `.env` and then replace the key inside it with your own.
 2. Run the app via `npm`: `npm run start`

 Example output: